The Secretary of State was asked—

 We have known how to build houses that cost nothing to heat for 20 years, but we just do not do it.
 Does the Minister agree that one of the best ways to get clean growth is to support my Housing Reform Bill, which would supply serviced plots of land on which thermally efficient houses could be built?

 My hon.
 Friend is a wonderful campaigner on this new and exciting area of house building, which is part of the grand challenge.
-I was very pleased, as I am sure he was, to see the Chancellor commit last week to phase out fossil fuel heating in homes from 2025.
+I was very pleased, as I am sure he was, to see the Chancellor commit last week to phasing out fossil fuel heating in homes from 2025.
 We know we can decarbonise.
 We know we need to do more.

 All of us will support the Government in their attempts to deliver clean growth, but we need international action.
 Can the Minister be more specific about what the Government are doing to encourage international action to increase clean growth?